 Veterinarian killed in plane crash during Fetch dvm360

 Among two passengers killed in the Saturday crash of a light plane in San Diego County was well-known South Bay veterinarian Mike Zareski, DVM, owner and clinical director of Western Veterinary Group in Torrance, California.
-He was returning home after attending the Fetch dvm360 conference in San Diego when his plane crash-landed, according to published reports.

 According to a release from the San Diego County Medical Examiner’s Office, “The pilot attempted to land the plane in the schoolyard of Lafayette Elementary School and was unable to fully stop the plane, striking a private residence in San Diego.”
 Dr. Zareski and Stelling were trapped inside the plane and did not survive, while the pilot, his wife and Dr. Stelling managed to escape and were transported to a local hospital, the report reads.